steinerlein/flow_control_test/README.md

 To demonstrate this, there are logic analyzer recordings in /logic_analyzer_data/ which can be opened with software from saleae: https://www.saleae.com/downloads

+The screencap in /images/ shows that data is being sent to the Bluefruit (green), at some point the flow control pin goes high (red), but data keeps flowing out of the MCU.
+The relevant point in time is marked in yellow.

 The test is being made with a teensy and a Bluefriend UART module with up to date firmware version 0.7.7 The library is installed very recently via platform-io, so I expect it to be up to date.